Ferguson Police Officer In Critical Condition

 • Example: The Solutions Journalism Network promotes reporting that focuses on solutions to social problems, rather than simply highlighting the problems themselves.

-3. Promote Dialogue and Understanding: Use your platform to promote dialogue and understanding between law enforcement and the community.
-Facilitate conversations, host town hall forums, and provide opportunities for people to share their stories and perspectives.
+3. Promote Dialogue and Understanding: Use your platform to promote dialogue and understanding between law enforcement and the community. allow conversations, host town hall forums, and provide opportunities for people to share their stories and perspectives.

 • Example: Public radio programs like "Talk of the Nation" and "Fresh Air" often feature in-depth interviews and discussions on complex social issues.